offlinefirst/offlinefirst.org/_posts/2016-06-29-joel-worrall.md

 ### Who are you looking forward to meeting at Offline Camp, and why?

-Pedro from YLD (b/c we’ve been done work together on HospitalRun) and Gregor of Neighbor Hoodie (b/c Gregor is a cool name :))
+Pedro from YLD (b/c we’ve been done work together on HospitalRun) and Gregor of Neighbourhoodie (b/c Gregor is a cool name :))

 ### What do you hope to be an outcome of Offline Camp?